Curtis Palmer Program

 About Us

-After rapid growth the Curtis Palmer Program applied for its own independent Charity Number and now focus on helping those within the Policing Family.
-The remit of care is both serving and retired Police Officers and Police Staff.
+Set up and run by Police Officers and Police Staff for Police Officers and Police Staff.
+Operating since 2019 as a charitable organisation after rapid growth the Curtis Palmer Program applied for Charity status and was granted this in 2023.
+Registered Charity Number 1202555.
+Our remit of care is both serving and retired Police Officers and Police Staff and at the CEOs discretion Military Veterans.
 The sickness cost for many Police Forces is over a million pound a year and the joint number one reason for sickness nationally is PTSD/stress.
 The CPP offers help to the physically injured/ill and those suffering with stress, anxiety, depression, PTSD or their mental health wellbeing.
 We focus on getting staff back to work in a better place using the NHS 5 steps to mental health wellbeing.

 Find out more